-I sometimes get patients in my dentist office asking about keeping their permanent retainers clean.
+I sometimes get patients in my Boise dental office asking about keeping their permanent retainers clean.
 But my honest answer is the same thing that I tell everyone else.
 Just keep brushing and flossing!

 But I get it.
 I know that it can be difficult to floss with a permanent retainer.
 It’s still important, though.
 So all you need to do is use these tools to help you floss successfully.